 It’s usually considered a rare treatment, administered when a person is dealing with immense pain from cancer, childbirth, severe physical trauma, etc. It’s also used in palliative care, helping people cope with symptoms of end-stage terminal illnesses.

-Diamorphine is strictly prescription-only, available for use within a hospital setting.
+Diamorphine is strictly prescription-only and available for use within a hospital setting.

 Some countries use diamorphine as an essential part of opioid replacement therapy.
 This specific treatment, called heroin-assisted therapy (HAT), is somewhat controversial but is effective when other, weaker opioids like morphine fail .